V4L3/AdvancedProgramming-GroupProject/README.md

 The Game Center project is hosted at [https://v4l3.github.io/AdvancedProgramming-GroupProject/index.html](https://v4l3.github.io/AdvancedProgramming-GroupProject/index.html).
 Feel free to visit the hosted site to explore and play the games.

-If you want to localy run the project, simply clone the repository and oben the `index.html` file in the root folder.
+If you want to localy run the project, simply clone the repository and open the `index.html` file in the root folder.

 #### License